 Your PR card is proof of your Canadian permanent resident status.
 You will need this card whenever you re-enter Canada.

-You will need to apply for a health care card to receive free medical coverage in the province or territory where you plan to live.
+You will need to apply for a health care card when you land in Canada to receive free medical coverage in the province or territory where you plan to live.
 Apply for your health care card as soon as you land.

 If you plan to live in British Columbia or Ontario, there is a three-month waiting period before you will be covered by the public health care system.
 So, it’s important to apply for your health care card as soon as you land in either of these provinces.

-For all other provinces and territories, you health care coverage begins as soon as you arrive.
+For all other provinces and territories, your health care coverage begins as soon as you arrive.

 A big first step is finding accommodation.
-While you will have arranged temporary accommodation from your country of origin, now it’s time to find a good place to rent for the medium term.
+While you will have arranged temporary accommodation from your country of origin, now it’s time to find a good place to rent for the medium term.is a great place to simply and easily begin your search for the perfect rental.

 There are many immigrant service agencies across Canada to help newcomers settle into Canadian society.
 Settlement agencies provide information and many free services to help you adjust to life in Canada.
+Some settlement agencies even offer pre-arrival services before you land in Canada.
 Some of the services include:

 Free Language Training: